mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 * **allegro__sc_id** - Every Allegro library, application or data pipeline is registered in the internal service catalog.
   This is a central repository of metadata like business/technical owners, responsible team, issue tracker etc.
   The perfect identifier for cloud resources labeling.
-* **allegro__job_name** - Every data pipeline could consist of many jobs, so the service identifier is not enough to identify every part of the pipeline.
+* **allegro__job_name** - Every data pipeline could consist of many jobs, so the service identifier isn't enough to identify every part of the pipeline.
   Job names are also more convenient to use than synthetic service identifiers.
   As you will see later, many dashboards are organized around the jobs names.
-* **allegro__branch_name** - When you develop and test a new feature it is handy to assign the branch/feature name as a label.
+* **allegro__branch_name** - When you develop and test a new feature it's handy to assign the branch/feature name as a label.
   You will exactly know the cost of the experimentation phase for this feature/branch.
   It is also quite useful during major upgrades, to verify that after change the job is still as cost-effective as before.
   Deploy the copy of the job aside the current production, and compare the costs using this label.

-I also realized very quickly that billing export does not provide any built-in labels for the well-known resources like BigQuery datasets, Pubsub topics or Cloud Storage buckets.
+I also realized very quickly that billing export doesn't provide any built-in labels for the well-known resources like BigQuery datasets, Pubsub topics or Cloud Storage buckets.
 To mitigate this limitation the following additional labels are defined for the cloud resources used by the data pipelines:

 * **allegro__topic_name** - The name of the Pubsub topic, apply the label to every topic and subscription